 There are template contracts and then there are bespoke contracts.
 To save time, creating custom contract templates seems like the obvious first step.
 Take it a step further and introduce a contract intake form.

 If you’re using GSuite, you can check out the GSuite Marketplace where you’ll find a whole host of tools.
-One such tool is “Fillable Document” that you can use for your contract intake.
+One such tool is “Fillable Document” which you can use for your contract intake.
 This opens your Google Doc as a live fillable form.
 It then stores the data into Google Sheets and generates merged documents.

-For example, if you have a Master Services Agreement to execute, you can download a template of the internet and then customize it using Fillable.
+For example, if you have a Master Services Agreement to execute, you can download a template from the internet and then customize it using Fillable.
 The dynamic fields within the document are marked with $, the values of which you can enter in the Fillable Document.
 Fillable will then merge the two documents together which you can then download in any format of your choosing.
 Pretty nifty right?

-In addition, you will also not be able to collaborate as effectively with your team members on the contracts - adding comments, seeing version history and other aspects are a lot more time consuming and tedious.
+In addition, you will also not be able to collaborate as effectively with your team members on the contracts - adding comments, seeing version history and other aspects are a lot more time-consuming and tedious.
 You could assign tasks using various project management tools (which we will discuss later) - but you will not be able to collaborate within the document itself.

 All in all, this is a temporary solution that will just about get the job done.
 Once you get the ball rolling and business picks up, you and your team will be better suited to adopt a Contract Management software service.